-- G3.1 The licensee must operate 24-hour telephone contact lines for the purpose of enabling the EPA to directly contact one or more representatives of the licensee who can: - (a) respond at all times to incidents relating to the premises; and - (b) contact the licensee's senior employees or agents authorised at all times to: - (i) speak on behalf of the licensee; and - (ii) provide any information or document required under this licence. - G3.2 The licensee is to inform the EPA in writing of the representative or representatives and their telephone number(s) by 1 July 2000.
-The EPA must be notified of the telephone number(s) on commencement of its/their operation. - G3.3 The licensee is to inform the EPA in writing of the appointment of any subsequent contact persons, or changes to the person's contact details as soon as practicable and in any event within fourteen days of the appointment or change.
+- G3.1 The licensee must operate 24-hour telephone contact lines for the purpose of enabling the EPA to directly contact one or more representatives of the licensee who can: - (a) respond at all times to incidents relating to the premises; and - (b) contact the licensee's senior employees or agents authorised at all times to: - (i) speak on behalf of the licensee; and - (ii) provide any information or document required under this licence.

+G3.2 Not applicable.

+G3.3 The licensee is to inform the EPA in writing of the appointment of any subsequent contact persons, or changes to the person's contact details as soon as practicable and in any event within fourteen days of the appointment or change.